AI2Phil/digame/docs/ROUTING_AUDIT.md

    - Verify navigation links work correctly
    - Confirm proper authentication and role-based access
    - Validate responsive design and user experience

+6. **Pending**
+   - the backend APIs needs to be updated for the mobile analytics page

 #### **Quality Assurance Standards**